jonathanhayes/Tweepy-Twitter-Stream-Example/README.md

 With FollowerMode set to True, this will stream tweets from a user-defined list of Twitter accounts.
 With FollowerMode set to False, you can stream from all accounts with user-defined keyword filters.
 This contains an optional JSON storage feature inside of it that is commented out.

+Curious on if it streams faster?
+It is possible using something called Firehose made by Twitter, but it is only meant for large enterprise use and must be specially applied for by contacting their sales team.
+No idea on how much it costs.

 # Requirement

 You will need a twitter API access key.
 It's not hard to get.